au-research/raido/readme.md

 ## Development and Release Branching

-Currently daily development, DEMO and PROD builds and releases are all done using the `main` branch.
+Currently daily development, CI and DEMO builds and releases are all done using the `main` branch.

+Currently PROD is deployed from the `v1.1` branch, this approach is likely to continue with future version.

 Releases are tracked and built using `git describe` functionality working off of annotated tags with the prefix `raido-v-`.